threddyrex/dnproto/README.md

 # Linux Support

 Is Linux supported?
 Yes!
 I tested a few of the commands on an Ubuntu VM. dotnet is supported (generally) on Linux.
+As of now, the test suite fully passes on an Ubuntu VM.